-Around the globe the Software-as-a-Service (SaaS) platforms have revolutionized industries, bringing leading solutions to companies of all sizes, quickly and cost-effectively.
-We now expect software to be available on a pay as you go (or subscription) basis, to update and improve all the time and to have the flexibility to switch provider if we are unsatisfied with the service we receive.
+Around the globe multi-tenant Software-as-a-Service (SaaS) platforms have revolutionized industries, bringing leading solutions to companies of all sizes, quickly and cost-effectively.
+We now expect software to be available on a pay as you go (or subscription) basis, to update and improve all the time and to have the flexibility to switch providers if we are unsatisfied with the service we receive.

-However, this trend has not yet taken hold in the Fare Collection industry (mobile ticketing aside), which is still dominated by Automated Fare Collection (AFC) providers offering bespoke and customized solutions that agencies purchase and are stuck with for years (sometimes decades) using a Design, Build, Operate, Maintain (DBOM) model.
+However, the fare collection industry (mobile ticketing aside) is still dominated by Automated Fare Collection (AFC) providers offering bespoke and customized solutions that agencies purchase and are stuck with for years (often decades) using a Design, Build, Operate, Maintain (DBOM) model for systems delivery.

 The Problems with Design, Build, Operate, Maintain (DBOM) Bespoke Fare Collection Systems

-A Design Build Operate Maintain approach to delivering a new system to an agency does exactly what it says on the tin.
-Each agency has to invest time and money developing what they need, getting a supplier to build a system for them (from scratch) to meet strict and detailed specifications set out in the agency’s RFP.
-The system then needs to be operated and maintained usually for a significant amount of time.
+A Design Build Operate Maintain approach to delivering a new system to an authority or agency does exactly what it says on the tin.
+Each agency has to invest time and money developing what they need, getting a supplier to build a system for them (from scratch) to meet strict and detailed specifications set out in the RFP.
+The system then needs to be operated and maintained, usually for a significant amount of time.

 What is Fare Payments-as-a-Service?

-Fare Payments as a Service is a new and better way of delivering ticketing systems to transit agencies, operators and passengers.
-Instead of running a DBOM project and purchasing a bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a Fare Payments platform removing the cost, risk and complexity of providing the latest fare payment innovations and allowing agencies to concentrate on what they do best, operating safe, reliable and convenient transit services to riders.
+Fare Payments as a Service (FPaaS) is a new and better way of delivering ticketing systems to transport agencies, operators and passengers.
+Instead of running a DBOM project and purchasing a bespoke Automatic Fare Collection (AFC) system, agencies can now sign up to a service delivered via a multi-tenant fare payments platform removing the cost, risk and complexity of providing the latest fare payment innovations and allowing agencies and operators to concentrate on what they do best, operating safe, reliable and convenient transit services to riders.

-- Subscribe, Go and Grow: Agencies can subscribe to a fare payments platform taking the complexity out of buying, managing and updating their fare collection system.
+- Subscribe, Go and Grow: Agencies and operators can subscribe to a fare payments platform as it is already built, taking the complexity out of buying, managing and updating their fare collection system.
 Agencies can be live with a proven platform in weeks and grow capabilities as the service expands.

-- Multi-tenant SaaS Platform: Each agency uses the same platform configured in different ways for different agencies needs, meaning the system is far more cost-effective, as well as being quick to deploy and constantly being updated.
-The key thing here is that the platform is Multi-tenant.
+- Multi-Tenant Fare Payments Platform: Each agency uses the same platform configured in different ways for their needs.
+This makes it far more cost-effective (cost are amortised across all customers), as well as being quick to deploy and constantly being updated (one update and everyone using the platform benefits).
+The key thing here is that the platform is multi-tenant.

-Fare Payments-as-a-Service holds a number of significant benefits for cities and agencies, these include:
+A Fare Payments-as-a-Service delivery model holds a number of significant benefits for cities and agencies, these include:

-- Speedy: Once capabilities are added to a Fare Payments platform, existing subscribers can use the new functionality after their next update.
+- Speedy: Once capabilities are added to a fare payments platform, existing customers can use the new functionality after their next update.
 It also means new deployments can be live in weeks instead of years.

-- Open Integrations: An open API architecture means fare payment platforms can link to existing (or new) systems and connect with other best of breed services.
-This helps make deploying Fare Payments platforms easier and allows the platform to connect with existing or new services, as required.
+- Open Integrations: An open API architecture means fare payment platforms can link to existing (or new) systems and connect with other best-of-breed services.
+This helps make deploying fare payment platforms easier and allows the platform to connect with existing or new services, as required.

-- Account-Based Tap and Ride Experiences: FPaaS platforms deliver tickets to riders but they should also enable the latest innovations for agencies by enabling account-based fare payments using a mobile phones, smartcards (NFC) or contactless bank cards (cEMV) – meaning riders no longer need to buy a ticket or understand fares to travel.
+- Account-Based Ticketing Experiences: FPaaS platforms deliver tickets to riders but they should also enable the latest innovations for agencies by enabling account-based ticketing using a mobile phones, smartcards (NFC) or contactless bank cards (cEMV) – meaning riders no longer need to buy a ticket or understand fares to travel.
 The ultimate convenient passenger experience.

 Increasing Public Transit Ridership

-From mobile to Account-Based Fare Payments, to enabling Mobility as a Service for public transport, Fare Payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
-We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.
+From mobile to Account-Based Ticketing, to enabling Mobility as a Service for public transport, multi-tenant fare payments platforms help increase public transit usage through increased accessibility, discoverability and convenience.
+We believe this, together with facilitating more money to be put back into running transit services and increased data insights, will help agencies and operators attract more people to ride public transit services, reducing congestion and making our cities better places to live, work and visit.

-For more information about Fare Payments-as-a- Service please download Masabi’s Guide to Fare Payments-as-a-Service for Public Transit
+For more information please download Masabi’s Guide to Fare Payments-as-a-Service for Public Transit.